SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 ## Wrap Up

 There's nothing that surprising about these techniques.
-Everything that could possibily be statically generated is statically generated, and thrown out on edge-cached servers.
+Everything that could possibly be statically generated is statically generated, and thrown out on edge-cached servers.
 Every piece of functionality that isn't needed on page load, isn't loaded on page load.
 Everything that *is* needed is loaded in parallel right away.
 Everything is cached forever, save for the scout file and the data request (you can save recent requests in local storage though!).